 Inspired by the masters, we take our own first steps and trouble begins.
 What we have managed to design, or make in our first month of trading, or write in an early short story, or cook for the family is markedly and absurdly, beneath the standard that first sparked our ambitions.
 We who are so aware of excellence end up the least able to tolerate mediocrity – which in this case, happens to be our own.

-Sometimes we forget about the grueling journey endured by the folks that inspire and motivate us.
+Sometimes we forget about the grueling journey endured by the folks who inspire and motivate us.
 We only focus on their current track record of successes and assess our performance based on these final accomplishments.
-Understand that to achieve such successes, you will have to endure a beating or two in the beginning.
+To achieve such successes, you will have to endure a beating or two in the beginning.
 Do not feel inferior toward those you aspire to be like, but rather, use them as an inspirational platform for learning and growing.

 3. Always procrastinating